FurqNaN/FurqNaN/README.md

 ## About Me

 - 🔭 I’m currently working on C# and C.
-- 🌱 I’m currently learning about C# , C , Python , Cyber Security , Cloud Compiting , IoT , Blockchain , Soft skills.
+- 🌱 I’m currently learning about C# , C , Cyber Security , Cloud Compiting , IoT , Blockchain , Soft skills.
 - 📫 You can reach me at i.f.eraslan@hotmail.com .

 ## Links